Twisthink works with Aircuity to Build User Interface Design with Powerful Airside Efficiency Software, Creating Aircuity 2.0 Tool Suite

 Aircuity is the smart airside efficiency company providing building owners with sustained energy savings through its intelligent measurement solutions.

-Create a new platform will significantly reduce energy costs and improve safety and productivity, while achieving quantifiable results for smart buildings with Aircuity.
+Create a new platform, which includes both desktop and website applications, will significantly reduce energy costs and improve safety and productivity, while achieving quantifiable results for smart buildings with Aircuity.

 3rd Party Contractors

 Host HCD (Human Center Design) workshop and establish journey map

 2. Project Status - Identify key stages, roles, and responsibilities

 My responsibility is to rebuild and redesign its current MyAircuity web dashboard structure/wireframe and create an intuitive new user interface that can provide actionable insights, transparency and accountability to building owners and facility managers.